What are the hygiene routines now that the pandemic is over?

 For a trial you may suggest arriving 5 minutes early and staying for a few minutes until you are certain your child is safe (maybe not quite settled).
 After around 5 minutes the art leader will ask you to leave to allow the session to continue in the normal safe manner for all students.

 Can I pay by bank transfer?

-What happens in the event of a second lockdown?
+What happens in the event of another lockdown?

-In the current lockdown (Nov 2020), childcare and education establishments are permitted to continue to operate.
-This is in support of children’s education and providing stability in an otherwise fluctuating society. art-K is committed to providing a safe and secure environment to continue to teach art to children, however must cease in-studio teaching of adults currently.
+- In another lockdown, childcare and education establishments are permitted to continue to operate.
+This is in support of children’s education and providing stability in an otherwise fluctuating society. art-K is committed to providing a safe and secure environment to continue to teach art to children, however will probably cease in-studio teaching of adults.

-If government decides to close all educational establishments, we will smoothly be transitioning to online learning!
-We have been teaching classes on zoom since May and still have many students learning remotely to this day.
+- If the government decides to close all educational establishments, we will smoothly be transitioning to online learning!